connor-jason/Lasker-morris/README.md

+# Lasker Morris

 # The names of the members of your group.
 Peter Cancilla, Abby Haller, Connor Jason

 ## A detailed description of what each teammate contributed to the project.
-Abby: Wrote logic for determining moves in Actions, and helper functions adj and getMillMoves for actions.
+Abby: Wrote logic for determining moves by writing Actions, and helper functions adj and getMillMoves for actions.
 Debugging work later on.
 Connor: Wrote many of the helper functions found in the code.
 Helped make the iterative deepening search work properly.
 Made the utility function.
 Refactored a lot of the code for optimization & readability.
 Debugged errors for invalid moves.
 Wrote a lot of documentation.
-Peter: Wrote player logic for interacting with the refree.
-Wrote inital implemementation of alpha-beta-search with iterative deepening.
+Peter: Wrote player logic for interacting with the referee.
+Wrote inital implementation of alpha-beta-search with iterative deepening.
 Added in Draw condition.

 # Instructions on compiling and running your program.
 To run in terminal: